poiyomi/PoiyomiDocs/docs/shading/ssao.md

 - `Type`: Checkbox

 :::tip
-Use this checkbox to toggle SSAO on this Material.
+Animate this checkbox when creating toggles for SSAO on this Material.
+Animating the [Section Header](/docs/general/locking.md#section-header-checkboxes) will not work!
 :::

 ## AO Intensity